-This 4-ingredient vegan buttercream frosting is dairy-free, and can by colored using fruits.
+This dairy free frosting is vegan and plant-based, with fruits providing the color.
 Best of all, it is perfect to use for piping frosting on to cakes and cupcakes because of three secret tricks.
 The perfect frosting for piping for cupcakes and cake decorating.

 So we are here to discuss frosting.
-And not just any frosting, a buttercream frosting that is vegan – no dairy or bone char – and is stiff enough to pipe properly.
+And not just any frosting, a dairy free frosting that is vegan - no bone char - and is stiff enough to pipe properly.

-You might remember I have another vegan icing recipe here that uses shortening.
+You might remember I have another vegan frosting recipe here that uses shortening.

 This recipe is different because it uses butter.
 It comes out to be the perfect texture to pipe with, just as the recipe that uses shortening.
 However, this frosting takes a bit more buttery if that is important to you.